GetStream/stream-chat-android/docusaurus/docs/Android/04-compose/03-channel-components/01-channels-screen.md

 # ChannelsScreen

-The easiest way to set up a screen that shows the active user's channels and give them the ability to search for a specific channel, is to use the `ChannelScreen`.
+The easiest way to set up a screen that shows the active user's channels and give them the ability to search for a specific channel, is to use the `ChannelsScreen`.

-`ChannelScreen` sets up four components internally:
+`ChannelsScreen` sets up four components internally:

 * `ChannelListHeader`: Shows the information of the current user and exposes a trailing action.
 * `ChannelSearch`: Allows users to query channels by ID.